 This series of workshops is designed to help you complete a paper, thesis, dissertation, or manuscript to meet the requirements of the school or publisher using Microsoft Word or for self-publishing.
 Parts 1 and 2 are usually scheduled together throughout the year.
-Part 3 will be scheduled upon request (if you are working on a thesis using the template, you may not need to attend the third workshop, which will focus on features used for managing long documents like manuals and other manuscripts).
+Part 3 will be scheduled upon request, though if you are working on a thesis using the template, you may not need to attend the third workshop, which will focus on features used for managing long documents like manuals and self-published manuscripts.

-Register for each workshop separately by clicking the links in the titles below.
+Register for each part of the workshop separately by clicking the links in the titles below.
 If there is no Register button at the bottom of the screen, no section for the workshop is currently scheduled.
 These workshops can be scheduled at a convenient time on request for 3 or more participants: contact Mark Suggs.

 The topics covered in each workshop include: